Are you planning a trip to the Aloha state? If your vacation to Hawaii includes Honolulu, give yourself a full day for an Oahu scenic drive.

 There are tons more points of interest on the island than one day will allow; however, I thought I'd share a few alternatives to what we did.

-For breakfast, if you prefer to try malasadas, a popular Portuguese doughnut, then head to Leonard's Bakery instead of Kona Coffee Purveyors.
+If you prefer to try malasadas (Portuguese doughnuts), head to Leonard's Bakery instead of Kona Coffee Purveyors for breakfast.
 Leonard's is open from 5:30 a.m. to 7 p.m. daily.

 If you came to Honolulu from the east, such as the mainland United States, Canada, or Europe, then jetlag may have you waking up very early.